CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img91.png)

-41. Enter an example question such as `When will I receive the W2 form?`.
+41. Enter an example question such as `Can you explain what are deducted from my paycheck?`.
 The questions are now answered by the Copilot by searching a knowledge base.
 You can review this by navigating back to the command prompt and viewing the output.

     >**Note**: Copilot Chat may not respond with the exact output as shown in the screenshots.
 Following are the examples of what you'll most likely to see in this exercise, but the response may vary.